by Casey Thompson © 2019 Bike It! Bellagio

-Passo dello Stelvio: 2,747m a.s.l. , it's the highest paved mountain pass in the Eastern Alps!
-Seeing all the switchbacks you climb from above is certainly a great feeling, as well as finding a pro Bianchi team rider at the top!
+Passo dello Stelvio: 2,747m a.s.l., it's the highest paved mountain pass in the Eastern Alps!
+Seeing all the switchbacks you climb from above is certainly a great feeling.
+And we were fortunate to find a pro Bianchi team rider at the top!

-Torri di Fraele & Laghi di Cancano: a quiet and gentle climb to the 13th century fortress tower ruins that used to serve as a border between the valleys of Bormio and Engadina, and the artifical lakes of Cancano, part of a hydroelectric plant.
+Torri di Fraele & Laghi di Cancano: This quiet and gentle climb takes riders to the 13th century fortress tower ruins (the tower served as a border between the valleys of Bormio and Engadina) and the artifical lakes of Cancano, part of a hydroelectric plant.

-Passo Gavia: Another of the highest paved passes in the Alps, at 2,651m a.s.l. it's often the "Cima Coppi" in the Giro d'Italia
+Passo Gavia: Another of one of the highest paved passes in the Alps.
+At 2,651m a.s.l. it's often the "Cima Coppi" in the Giro d'Italia.

 OFF THE BIKE:

-Livigno: duty-free shopping town in the heart of the Alps...also great for anything outdoors!
-Stay a night here like we did and climb the Bernina and Forcola Passes!
+Livigno: Duty-free shopping town in the heart of the Alps ... also great for anything outdoors!
+Stay a night, like we did, then climb the Bernina and Forcola Passes!

 by Casey Thompson and Luca Negri © 2018 Bike It!
 Bellagio